-RCIA stands for Rite of Christian Initiation of Adults/OCIA stands for the Order of Christian Initiation.
-RCIA/OCIA is the systematic program by which adults can enter the Catholic Church.
-Those who wish to become Catholic are received into the Church every year at the Easter Vigil Mass or another time.
-The RCIA process focuses heavily on catechesis (The Creed, sacraments, moral life, prayer), but also aims to incorporate activities that help participants better understand Catholic liturgy, prayer, and customs in his/her conversion.
+OCIA stands for the Order of Christian Initiation.
+OCIA is the systematic program and process by which adults can enter the Catholic Church.
+Those who wish to become a fully initiated Catholic are received into the Church every year at the Easter Vigil Mass or another time.
+The OCIA process focuses heavily on catechesis (The Creed, sacraments, moral life, prayer), but also aims to incorporate scriptural and spiritual activities that help participants better understand Catholic liturgy, prayer, and customs in his/her conversion.
 We welcome anyone who is interested in learning more about God and the Catholic faith.

 When: In-person classes on Mondays from 7:00-8:30 p.m., late August/early September – May

-Where: Basilica of St. Mary Lyceum Auditorium (313 Duke Street) *unless otherwise indicated on the RCIA Calendar
+Where: The Basilica of Saint Mary Lyceum Auditorium (313 Duke Street) *unless otherwise indicated on the OCIA Calendar.
+The parking lot closest to the Lyceum Auditorium is located at the intersection of Fairfax and Duke Streets, Alexandria, VA

 Please see our schedule for an overview of the entire program.

-The primary aim is ensuring you truly desire to become a fully-initiated Catholic and are ready and fully prepared.
-For more questions, see our Frequently Asked Questions about RCIA.
+The primary aim is ensuring you truly desire to become a fully-initiated Catholic and are ready to fully live out the Catholic faith.
+For more questions, see our Frequently Asked Questions about OCIA.

 The requirements of the Catholic Church’s Canon Law (872-874), a Catholic godparent/sponsor:

-If you are a member of The Basilica of Saint Mary, have been asked to be an RCIA sponsor, and are a Catholic in good standing by meeting the above requirements, please use the following form: RCIA Sponsor Form.
+If you are a member of The Basilica of Saint Mary, have been asked to be an OCIA sponsor, and are a Catholic in good standing by meeting the above requirements, please request an OCIA Sponsor of Eligibility Form.

 Contact SusanThe Basilica of Saint Mary